-The solution does not require the unrealistic assumption that the government knows let alone can chose the preferences of the central bank.
-It works because society does not know the central bank's type.
+The solution does not require the unrealistic assumption that the government knows - let alone can choose - the preferences of the central bank.
 The government can improve welfare, however, by making a more concerted attempt at appointing hawks or doves, thus changing the public's prior beliefs about the composition of the potential policy maker population.

 The model is presented in Section 2.
 In Section 3, we look at expected inflation when policy is made by a committee.
-In Section 4, we compare the expected welfare loss under a committee that with a zero-inflation rule and discretion.
+In Section 4, we compare the expected welfare loss under a committee with that with a zero-inflation rule and discretion.
 Section 5 is the conclusion.

-2 The Model
+2. The Model

 The underlying macroeconomic framework is a variant of the Barro-Gordon (1983) model.
 Society's within-period welfare loss is increasing in inflation and decreasing in output.
-Inflation is disliked because it leads to shoe-leather and menu costs; it makes the domestic currency an inconvenient unit of account; it may redistribute income in a way that is perceived as unfair; and, in the presence of staggered nominal price contracts it distorts relative prices.
+Inflation is disliked because it leads to shoe-leather and menu costs; it makes the domestic currency an inconvenient unit of account; it may redistribute income in a way that is perceived as unfair; and, in the presence of staggered nominal price contracts, it distorts relative prices.
 Either nominal wage contracting and rational expectations, as in the Barro and Gordon (1983) model, or a Lucas (1976) expectations view of aggregate supply ensure output is increasing in unanticipated inflation.